-- Affected areas: Heavy infestations plague the Pacific Northwest and New York.
+- Affected areas: They are destructive lawn pests in the Pacific Northwest and New York.
 Scattered invasions are reported in Ohio, Wisconsin and throughout New England.

 - Damage: Mole Crickets tunnel through soil, eating roots and creating areas of dead lawn that feels spongy when you walk on it.
 Skunks, raccoons and armadillos may dig up lawn searching for Crickets.